Last week we had a look at Xero, and now onto the biggest accounting software provider…

 Just like Xero, Quickbooks has all the basics and more.
 Quickbooks also continues to improve and update it’s offerings and it’s little tweak are all meant to improve the user experience and overall feel of the software.
 Quickbooks releases product updates quarterly, however these appear to only be released to accountants and bookkeepers, not general users.

 Quickbooks statements split out debtors ageing per month or days, and you can assign terms to customers, which is really awesome.

 Quickbooks allows users to record time spent on items or customers, which is great, but only if it is going to be used somewhere or for something.
 As Quickbooks doesn’t have a payroll functionality, this information will have to be entered into the payroll system.
 It also relies on manual inputs, which can lead to errors or manipulation.
 Quickbooks does connect to online payroll software providers, and most companies use onsite biometrics (which integrates with payroll software) to record their employee hours.

 Quickbooks reports and templates are customisable and are seen to be better than Xero’s.
 Quickbooks is missing a vital feature in our eyes, that Xero has – a fixed asset register.

 Quickbooks training platform is first class and covers every angle of the software.
 Quickbooks Certified Advisors need to pass a test every year to prove that they keep up to date with the software and are giving their clients the best available support.

 (5 stars being excellent, 1 star not so much)

 If you enjoy being part of a large “family” and having options that are specific to South Africa available to you (statement ageing, payment terms) you won’t go wrong with Quickbooks!

-If you’d like to learn more about Quickbooks, or find out what our advice would be regarding using the software.
+If you’d like to learn more about Quickbooks, or find out what our advice would be regarding using the software, get in touch below.